Listed, by author or editor...

-Tiny but handy guide to the most important pulp in the genre, second only to Black Mask in importance, featuring an listing of the contents of all 274 issues, as well as by author, plus a few short essays.
+Tiny but handy guide to the most important pulp in the genre, second only to Black Mask, featuring a listing of the contents of all 274 issues, as well as by author, plus a few short essays.
 It's all set in teeny tiny get-out-the-reading-glasses Courier, giving it a clandestine feel, as though it was perhaps run off one afternoon when the boss was out of town.

 - Traylor, James L., editor,